Offence of scandalizing the court in Singapore: Source of power to punish contempt

 Fundamentally, the power to punish contempt is not derived from statute or from the common law per se but instead flows from the very raison d'être for a court of law: to uphold the proper administration of justice.
 All courts have an inherent jurisdiction to punish contempt committed when the court is in session by invoking a "summary process", meaning that the judge in front of whom the contemptuous act is committed may speedily order the contemnor to be punished.
 However, inherent jurisdiction to punish contempt committed outside court resides exclusively in the superior courts.

-The High Court and the Court of Appeal are empowered by section 7(1) of the Supreme Court of Judicature Act to punish for contempt of court.
-In a 1991 case, the High Court held that this was statutory recognition of the common law misdemeanour of contempt of court.
-The Subordinate Courts' power to punish acts of contempt can be found principally in two statutes, section 8 of the Subordinate Courts Act, and section 410 of the Criminal Procedure Code 2010.
+Section 10 of the Administration of Justice (Protection) Act 2016 governs the jurisdiction and power to punish for contempt of court.
+Under this section, the High Court and Court of Appeal hold full authority over contempt proceedings, with the High Court uniquely supervising contempt tied to the Court of Appeal and all lower courts.
+The State Court, Family Court, and Youth Court are restricted to punishing contempt committed directly in their presence or in immediate connection with their own proceedings, explicitly excluding Small Claims and Employment Claims Tribunals.
+Furthermore, the High Court maintains overriding authority and can transfer any specific subordinate court contempt case to itself, doing so either by its own motion, the alleged condemner's request, or mandatorily upon the Attorney-General's application.